fermi-ad/slack-usage/docs/README.md

 ## General best practices

+### Use topical channels

+Using topical channels helps Slack users easily filter for information most relevant to them.

+There are a few channels that everyone is subscribed to by default, #general, #random, #resources-general, and #resources-conference-updates.

+The #general channel is a safe place to post question, comments, and concerns that need a response.
+These messages have a level of importance that deserves attention.
+Don't hesitate to post here if you don't know where else to post.

+The #random channel is for any content that doesn't need a response.
+Things we'd like to share with everyone whether it's a good laugh or just a place to vent.

+The #resources-general channel is a place to share resources, like a place for reference material that's broadly interesting to Controls.
+Things like C++ best practices, or managing electronics hardware design with a new tool.

+The #resources-conference-updates channel is a place to share conference announcements as well as information during and after a conference.
+This could be an announcement of a conference review presentation or a thread of live reporting from the conference.
+Pictures are encouraged.

 ### Use Posts for longer-form thought

 Like threading, Slack's built-in Posts are another way to prevent sprawl in a busy channel.
 If you've never used them, Posts are documents that you can compose in Slack and attach to a message, so no one has to leave to go to Google Docs or Notion to see longer-form thoughts.